-4.4 Module 4: Electronic Equipment (Mobile Device) Compliance System
+4.4 Module 4: Electronic Equipment (Mobile Device) Compliance System various networks in order to identify which subscriber equipment / devices are compliant with prescribed local and international standards.

 The module must support the Authority's monitoring and enforcement measures in respect of the Type Approval Regulations.
-Through the module, a system should be embedded to identify all subscriber equipment (including, mobile devices) in use in the South African telecommunications market and detect the International Mobile Equipment Identity (IMEI)s attached to various networks to identify which subscriber equipment / devices are compliant with prescribed local and international standards.
+Through the module, a system should be embedded to identify all subscriber equipment (including, mobile devices) in use in the South African telecommunications market and detect the IMEIs attached to

-To this end, the module should connect to all the Mobile Network Operators in South Africa, should receive IMEI-Check and Line Equipment-Identity-Check requests to detect all IMEIs connecting to the Mobile Operator, and shall replicate in real-time the IMEIs from all Mobile Operators in one Centralized Database located on the premises of the Independent Communications Authority of South Africa (ICASA).
+To this end, the module should connect to all the Mobile Network Operators in South Africa, should receive IMEI-Check and LE-Identity-Check requests to detect all IMEIs connecting to the Mobile Operator, and shall replicate in real-time the IMEIs from all Mobile Operators in one Centralized Database located on the premises of the Independent Communications Authority of South Africa (ICASA).

-By analysing the centralized data replicated into ICASA's system, which is to include all handsets in the market, the System should be able to identify genuine, fake and cloned devices, and generate a comprehensive electronic communications equipment and or device repository, thereby ensuring proper identification and certification of mobile phones/devices connected to the network for compliance purposes thus ensuring consumer protection against defective/grey products.
+By analysing the centralized data replicated into ICASA's system, which is to include all handsets in the market, the System should be able to identify genuine, fake and cloned devices, and generate a comprehensive electronic communications equipment and or device repository, thereby ensuring proper identification and certification of mobile phones / devices connected to the network for compliance purposes thus ensuring consumer protection against defective/grey products.